-It’s the 2nd leg of the UEFA Champions League quarter-finals this week and BetVictor Brand Ambassador Michael Owen is here to provide his best bets ahead of the action.
+It’s the 2nd leg of the football UEFA Champions League quarter-finals this week and BetVictor Brand Ambassador Michael Owen is here to provide his best bets ahead of the action.

 Bayern Munich to qualify